centrica-engineering/nucleus-docs/docs/components/ns-form.md

 ### Considerations of best practises

-* Alyways use nucleus components inside `ns-form`, input and other native form elements shouldn't be on their own.
+* Always use nucleus components inside `ns-form`, input and other native form elements shouldn't be on their own.
 * Speak with the Nucleus team for advice on experience patterns.

 ## Usage